InessaRepeshko/java-based-web-apps/README.md

     <tr>
         <th>Lab Training</th>
         <th>Topic</th>
-        <th>Summary</th>
         <th>Report</th>
         <th>Score</th>
     </tr>
     <tr>
         <td><a href="https://github.com/InessaRepeshko/java-based-web-apps/tree/main/lab1">Lab 1</a></td>
         <td>Exploring the Java technology stack for creating and deploying web applications using servlets and JSP</td>
-        <td>Basics of Java web application development.
-Purpose and current state of development of Java EE technologies.
-A typical scheme for creating and deploying web applications in Java that implement data manipulation in databases, a stack of technologies for their creation.
-Servlets and Java Servlet Pages (JPA).
-Purpose and life cycle of servlets and JPA.
-Principles of using servlets.
-Interfaces for storing request and response parameters.
-Servlet context.
-Passing parameters to servlets.
-Setting up servlet addressing.
-Redirection and servlet redirection.
-Purpose, structure, syntax and life cycle of JSP.
-Organization of interaction of servlets and JSP.
-Features of building and debugging projects with JSP.
-Expression Language (EL).
-Features of obtaining data in EL structures.
-Purpose and characteristics of JSTL tag groups.</td>
         <td><a href="https://github.com/InessaRepeshko/java-based-web-apps/blob/main/reports/RepeshkoIV_CS222a_Lab1.pdf">lab1-report.pdf</a></td>
         <td>100</td>
     </tr>